Harsh98992/qrsayBackend/README.md

 # DigitalMenuBackend

 This is the backend for the Digital Menu project.
 It is a REST API built with Node.js and Express.js.
 It uses MongoDB as a database and Mongoose as an ODM.
+## Deployment

+For Deployment in testing :-
+commit code to develop branch

+For Deployment in prod:-
+1. click on pull request
+2. click on new pull request
+3. select base branch as main
+4. create in pull request
+5. add a title
+6. click on create pull request
+7. click on merge pull request
 ## Installation

 1. Clone the repository